amilios/amilios.github.io.old/about.md

 ### M.Sc. in Computer Science, McGill University, 2022
 Admitted to the M.Sc. program at McGill University under Dr. Siva Reddy.
 * researching large pre-trained language models and knowledge augmentations
-* VP Finance for the Computer Science Graduate Society for 2021-2022, architected the [society's website redesign](https://csgs.cs.mcgill.ca)
 * cGPA of 4.0/4.0

 ### Bachelor of Computer Science, Dalhouise University, 2020